 Do you have a surplus of melons?
 Drying can turn them into a wonderful, candy-like snack or recipe addition.

 Essay on the importance of the sky in my location of wind and dust on the Colorado Plains.

 Pictures and text show you step-by-step how to can apples for many dessert and snack uses, using a boiling waterbath or steam canner.

 Have access to more apples than you can use fresh?
 Preserve them in delicious applesauce, seasoned just the way you like it.
 Step-by-step pictures and instructions show you how to preserve your harvest.

 If you have lots of tomatoes to process or preserve, here's an easy way to peel them.

-Photos and text show step-by-step illustrated guide to show you how to prepare and can (preserve) wild plums in a sweet-spicy syrup - a wonderful treat.
+A step-by-step illustrated guide to show you how to prepare and can (preserve) wild plums in a sweet-spicy syrup—a wonderful treat.